-Using fields that are under maintenance can cause damage that will affect the turf's condition and therefore require longer closure times as well as an additional cost.
+Using fields that are under maintenance can cause damage that will affect the turf's condition and therefore require longer closure times and an additional cost.
 Check out the Sport Fields Maintenance Schedule or call 250-469-8503 ext.
 2 to find out which fields are closed due to weather or other events.

 We have a turf maintenance schedule that optimises top dressing, over seeding, irrigation and aeration.
 During maintenance, field closures may be necessary and last approximately three weeks.
 Signs are usually posted at the site to inform the public of the closure.

-To provide the best possible quality of turf, we attempt to balance the overall schedule by allowing for rest periods between heavy uses, creating a sport field maintenance schedule based on past experiences, and continuously monitors field conditions and responds as necessary.
+To provide the best possible quality of turf, we attempt to balance the overall schedule by allowing for rest periods between heavy uses, creating a sport field maintenance schedule based on past experiences and continuously monitoring field conditions and responding as necessary.

-We work hard to provide all users with a top quality playing surface by implementing a high quality, efficient and cost effective maintenance program so all users; young and old, have a safe and positive experience.
+We work hard to provide all users with a top-quality playing surface by implementing a high quality, efficient and cost-effective maintenance program so all users have a safe and positive experience.

 We follow any water restrictions from the various water utilities.
 The park irrigation program was designed to look at minimizing water use based on weather conditions and plant requirements.
 Most sites are on a central control system that can be adjusted to weather conditions, and there are weather stations that help calculate how much water is required based on temperature and precipitation.

 Irrigation runs during the evenings, but is sometimes tested during the day.
 These tests take place for a short period of time under the supervision of staff.
 Staff will also run short irrigation programs during hot weather to cool the surface temperature of turf to keep it healthy.